-As with any mutual fund, there can be no guarantee the fund will achieve its objective.
+As with any mutual fund, there can be no guarantee the funds will achieve their objectives.

-► The fund's share price may decline, so when you sell your shares, you may lose money.
+Each fund's share price may decline, so when you sell your shares, you may lose money.

-How can I tell if the fund is appropriate for me?
+How can I tell which fund is most appropriate for me?